inspire-1a03/pip-2021-holdenaa/google-sheets.md

 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->

+Vaccination rates differ most distinctly between Canada's provinces and territories, as territories had a delayed rollout of vaccines, likely due to distribution considerations, but soon after showed a substantial increase.
+In comparison, the figure displays Canadian provinces' gradual increase in vaccinations over time.

 ---

 ## 4. Canadian mobility trends